General public and residents' liability claims against the council

 This guidance however is primarily concerned with the procedure to be followed if you wish to pursue a claim against the council for injury to yourself or damage to your property, which you consider the council is legally liable for.

-Please read the general guide on making claims (pdf, 28kb).
+Please read the general guide on making claims (PDF, 28kb).

 Southwark Council aims to ensure that fair and equitable decisions are made as quickly as possible.
 In order for a liability claim to be accepted and payment made, there has to be proven legal liability on the part of the council for the injury or damage suffered.

-If there is no legal liability upon the council for any injury or damage, as we are dealing with public funds, we are not able to make any payment.
+If there's no legal liability upon the council for any injury or damage, as we are dealing with public funds, we are not able to make any payment.
 If you have access to any property insurance which covers any damage, then usually a claim against such insurance will be processed more quickly than a sometimes complicated investigation of a liability claim against the council.

 - for loss or damage to property and/or personal injury (negligence on the part of the council), complete and return the property and injury liability report form (doc, 154kb)